Sandi Paws Rescue is a 100% volunteer,

 Most dog shelters euthanize dogs.
 When you adopt a rescue dog, you're saving that dog's life.
 This is an incredibly rewarding experience.

-The Shelter Will Have Room for Another Dog
+The Shelter Will Have Room for Another Animal

-Not only are you giving a home to one dog, but you may save the life of another by making room in the shelter.
-Shelters that don't euthanize can only help so many dogs before they fill up.
+Not only are you giving a home to one pet, but you may save the life of another by making room in the shelter.
+Shelters that don't euthanize can only help so many animals before they fill up.
 When you adopt, they have room for one more.

 You'll Sleep Better

-It feels good knowing that the pet you just brought into your life is a dog that you saved.
-You won't have to question your decision the way you would if had you bought a dog.
+It feels good knowing that the pet you just brought into your home is a life that you saved.
+You won't have to question your decision the way you would if had you bought a pet.
 You'll know you did the right thing.

 My parents always advised me never to buy a used car, because I would just be buying “somebody else’s problems.”
 Unfortunately, that’s how some people view rescue pets – as pets that weren’t wanted because they had problems and didn’t make good companions.